-If you feel like you’ve gained another 10 pounds since last week, you can take some comfort in the fact that not all that weight was yours to gain.
-Your baby is really starting to pack on the weight now.
-In the last week alone, it’s possible your baby gained almost half a pound!
-That might not seem like much, but when you only weigh 2.5 pounds to begin with, that’s some serious weight gain.
+If you feel like you’ve gained another 5 KGs during week 29, you can take some comfort in the fact that you are not the only one gaining weight.
+Your baby is really starting to fatten up now.
+In the last week alone, it is possible that he or she gained an extra 250g.
+This might not sound a lot, but when you only weigh just over 1.1 KG to begin with, that’s a substantial weight gain.

-While things are getting achier and less comfortable, it might help to put things in perspective.
-Your uterus, which was about the size of a walnut when this pregnancy started, is now a whopping 12 inches above your pubic bone.
-This makes it about the size of a basketball, which helps explain why you probably lost sight of your feet a while ago.
+Whilst you might be experiencing more aches and pains and starting to feel distinctly uncomfortable, perhaps it helps to put things in perspective.
+Your uterus, which was about the size of a walnut 29 weeks ago when this pregnancy started, is now more than 30cm above your pubic bone.
+This makes it about the size of a basketball, which maybe helps to explain why you haven’t seen your feet for a while.

-Hopefully you’ve been paying close attention to your diet throughout, and now is no time to take it easy.
+Hopefully you have been taking a balanced approach to your diet over the past 6 months, and now is no time to relax.
 As your baby grows, his or her need for nutrients and calories is also increasing.
-This is especially important when it comes to calcium, which your baby is using to build a strong skeleton.
-Unfortunately, if you’re not getting enough calcium, your baby will draw the calcium needed from your bones, causing a loss of bone mass.
+This is particularly important when it comes to calcium, which your baby is using to build a strong skeleton.
+Unfortunately, if you’re not getting enough calcium in your diet, your baby will draw the calcium needed from your bones, causing a loss of bone mass.
 In very extreme cases, women can develop osteoporosis during pregnancy due to calcium deficiency.

-Your baby’s fetal age is now 27 weeks.
-He or she weighs somewhere between 2.5 and 3 pounds and is about 15.5 inches long from head to toe.
-The main change that’s occurred in the past week is gaining some serious fat.
-If you were to look inside your uterus up until now, your baby would appear wrinkled and very thin.
-That’s all changing now, as he or she begins to really pack on the fat under the skin.
-This will cause the skin to plump out, losing all the wrinkles and getting smooth.
+Your baby’s foetal age is now 27 weeks.
+He or she weighs somewhere between 1.1 and 1.3 KGs and is almost 40cm long from head to toe.
+The biggest change over the past few weeks has been weight gain.
+Prior to these last few weeks, your baby would have appeared wrinkled and very thin.
+That’s all changing now that you have reached week 29.
+As your baby gains weight, the layer of fat lying underneath the surface of their skin will increase in volume, causing the skin to plump out, losing all the wrinkles and becoming smoother in appearance.

-“Ask around for pediatrician recommendations from friends and family, and consider making a prenatal appointment with them to see if you are a good fit.”
+“Ask around for paediatrician recommendations from friends and family, and consider making a prenatal appointment with them to see if you are a good fit.”

 Powered by Bundoo®